evilsocket/legba/docs/usage.md

 The `--session` option allows saving and restoring session state, which is useful for resuming interrupted scans.
 When a session file is specified, legba will:

-* Save the current progress to the file every second during execution
+* Save the current progress to the file every `report_time` milliseconds (default 5000 ms) during execution
 * Automatically restore from the file if it exists when starting
 * Preserve the position in the credential space, allowing you to continue exactly where you left off
 * Save all discovered credentials to the session file